gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 An event-driven simulator needs to facilitate the following:

 - Notion of time: The simulator needs to track the global time of the simulation and allow access to current time.
 It also needs to move the time forward.
-- Interface to `events`: The simulator needs to define the base interface for `events` in the simulator so that they can be defined and raise (i.e. make occur/schedule) new `events`.
+- Interface to `events`: The simulator needs to define the base interface for `events` in the simulator so that they can be define and raise (i.e. make occur/schedule) new `events`.
   - The base interface of `event` should allow for tieing `events` to `callback` functions.

 Let's look at how this will look like if you were to write your hardware simulator.